Filter results

 In Peter-Bram ’t Hoen’s group at the Center for Molecular and Biomolecular Informatics, we develop computational approaches to advanced personalized medicine.
 We integrate molecular -omics (genome sequencing, RNA-seq, proteomics, metabolomics) and clinical data to study rare disease mechanisms, identify drug targets, understand heterogeneity in disease course and onset and stratify patients for therapies.

-We offer Master student internships for Chem / MLS / Biol with basic programming experience and computer science students with basic understanding of biology
+We offer Master student internships for Chem / MLS / Biol with basic programming experience and computer science students with basic understanding of biology keywords:

 M Chemistry of Life bioinformatics medicinal chemistry rare diseases